 Derma Roller, aka.
-Beard Roller is an interesting little device.
-The small handle with a wheel containing hundreds of tiny little needles helps boost collagen and keratin in the skin.
+Beard Roller is an interesting little beard growth-enhancing tool with hundreds of tiny needles.

 Many men are curious whether this kind of micro-needling device can be used to grow a beard faster naturally.
 The answer is, theoretically yes.

-A derma roller can be safely used for the facial hair area and it should result in increased growth through stimulation of blood circulation.
+A derma roller can be safely used for the facial hair area and it should result in thicker growth of beard through stimulation of blood circulation.

 Here’s how it works. ↓

 - How to Use a Derma Roller on Beard

 - Best Derma Roller for Facial Hair